 - Ratio Christi

 Many bible college degree jobs may also include Bible translators, family & child social workers, guidance counselors, chaplains, and authors of biblical study material.
 The career list can be very broad yet also specific in nature.
 Bible college graduates come from all walks of life.
-Graduates may not have any previous background of biblical knowledge of the Bible itself; Reasons to earn a Bible college degree vary for each individual.
-Graduates may enter into the program to learn about the faith for themselves, pursue a Biblical studies program to educate others, or go into ministry work because of the values on which their foundation is based on.
+Graduates may not have any previous background of biblical knowledge of the good book itself.

 Salary Outlook for Bible College Degree Jobs